 Recognition of Kenojuak's superb talents began as early as 1962, when she was the subject of a National Film Board documentary.
 In 1970, she and her husband travelled to Ottawa to collaborate on a 96-foot mural for the Canadian Pavilion at Expo 70 in Osaka, Japan.

 Four years later, Kenojuak was elected to the Royal Canadian Academy of Arts.
-In 1980 came her second postage stamp, featuring the 1961 print Return Of The Sun.
+Her second postage stamp arrived in 1980, featuring the 1961 print Return Of The Sun.
 A third stamp, in 1993, showcased her 1969 drawing The Owl as part of Canada Post's Masterpieces of Canadian Art series.

 What might be the most fulfilling accolade came in 1990, when Indian and Northern Affairs Canada commissioned Kenojuak's print Nunavut Qajanatuk to commemorate the signing of the Inuit Land Claim Agreement in Principle.
 Kenojuak later created the spectacular, hand-coloured lithograph Nunavut to mark the signing of the Final Agreement.

-Besides her induction in Canada's Walk of Fame, Kenojuak Ashevak has received some two dozen honours for her contributions to Canadian art and culture, including, Officer of Order of Canada in 1967, and was promoted to Companion of the Order of Canada in 1982 along with honorary degrees from Queen's University in Kingston and the University of Toronto.
+Besides her induction in Canada's Walk of Fame, Kenojuak Ashevak has received some two dozen honours for her contributions to Canadian art and culture, including being made an Officer of the Order of Canada in 1967, with a promotion to Companion of the Order of Canada in 1982, and honorary degrees from Queen's University in Kingston and the University of Toronto.

-Since 1959, her work has been presented in more than 100 solo and group exhibitions throughout the world and it appears in more than three dozen permanent collections across North America, including the National Gallery in Ottawa, the Royal Ontario Museum, and the Art Gallery of Ontario in Toronto, the McMichael Canadian Art Collection in Kleinburg, Ontario, Vancouver's Museum of Anthropology, and the Inuit Culture Institute in Rankin Inlet.
+Since 1959, her work has been presented in more than 100 solo and group exhibitions throughout the world and it appears in more than three dozen permanent collections across North America, including the National Gallery in Ottawa; the Royal Ontario Museum; the Art Gallery of Ontario in Toronto; the McMichael Canadian Art Collection in Kleinburg, Ontario; Vancouver's Museum of Anthropology and the Inuit Culture Institute in Rankin Inlet.